boyair/Icy_tower/README.md

 # regular installation
 go to Releases and download the correct build for your os. than extract it and launch the executable in the folder Icy_tower.
+*on linux you still need to install the packages mentioned below since they are not included in the download itself*
 ## warning:
 Do not change file names and relative locations.
 *replacing a texture with a different file with the same name is possible :)*